Last Updated on

 When replacing a cassette most likely you’ll be nearby a bike shop, so that’s not really an issue, they should have the most common ones.
 But it may happen that your cassette gets a bit loose and starts wiggling, this is the moment when a cassette remover may be useful.

-It’s small and lightweight, so not really a problem to carry one.
-It looks like this… sometimes, different bikes might need different cassette remover, that’s another reason to take it with you, the local bike shop might not have your type, it happened to me in Kyrgyzstan.
+It’s small and lightweight, so carrying one is not a problem.
+It looks like this, sometimes, different bikes might need different cassette removers, that’s another reason to take it with you, the local bike shop might not have your type, it happened to me in Kyrgyzstan.

 Cone spanners (Two flat wrenches to open the hubs)

 Servicing the hub is something you must do once in a while.
 To open it you need two wrenches (or spanners) of the right size, usually 13″.
-Find it at Amazon or many other online shops.
+Find it at Amazon or any other online shop.

 Hose Clamps